-Transparency is a substantial means for achieving and maintaining compensation equity by ensuring equal power and accurate perception.
-While transparency can be an uncomfortable topic, opacity around compensation allows inequity to continue unchallenged and denies employees information they need to make prudent career and life decisions.
-Additionally, if employees sense inequitable compensation occurring within an organization, whether or not it is true, they will mistrust compensation practices, leading to further issues.
+Transparency is a substantial way of achieving and maintaining compensation equity by ensuring equitable power and accurate perception.
+While transparency can be uncomfortable at first, opacity allows inequity to continue unchallenged and denies employees information they need to make prudent career and life decisions.
+Additionally, if employees perceive that compensation is inequitable, whether or not it is true, they will mistrust not only compensation practices but also other management decisions.

-- → Develop a value statement to communicate the firm's compensation philosophy, and have a written policy governing all pay decisions.
-Discuss them with new employees during onboarding, and keep them readily available for all employees. - → Provide clear and accurate information on the firm's pay bands for applicants and employees so they do not have to look to outside resources to gauge what pay is appropriate.
-Share how the firm establishes an employee's pay and the timing and conditions for when adjustments will be negotiated.
-Though it is not a recommended practice, if pay history is considered in setting compensation (in states where it is legal), develop and share firm policy on how it is used. - → Openly discuss guidelines used for assessing and awarding performance pay and promotions. - → Share flexible workplace policies. - → Announce pay and performance review dates well in advance, and provide the date by which the firm will follow up with employees on outcomes and promotion decisions.
-Be clear if there will be a time period during which employees can negotiate. - → Consistently and regularly communicate compensation information and changes with all managers. - → Communicate early with employees about any upcoming changes to compensation philosophy, structure, or policies, why they are happening, and the firm's process for making adjustments. - → Inform employees that they are free to openly discuss compensation for the purpose of equity, without fear of retaliation. - → Regularly audit messaging to check that the firm's communication about advancement is bias-free.
+- → Develop a value statement to communicate the firm's compensation philosophy, and have a written policy governing all pay decisions.52 Discuss them with new employees during onboarding, and keep them readily available for all employees. - → Create a structure of salary bands that connect progressively greater job responsibilities with corresponding salary ranges, and ensure that

+- every employee has access to this structure and can see where they fit within it.
+Be clear with current and prospective employees about how the firm establishes pay and the timing, criteria, and conditions for pay increases and promotions.
+Though it is not a recommended practice, if pay history is considered in setting compensation (in states where it is legal), develop and communicate firm policy on how it is used. - → Consistently and regularly communicate compensation information and changes with all managers. - → Inform employees that they are free to openly discuss compensation without fear of retaliation. - → Regularly audit messaging to check that the firm's communication about advancement is bias-free.